Global Days of Action on Military Spending

 - Oppose to the increasing militarization of our borders and militarization of the police

 Even without the proposed increases in military spending, the Pentagon’s budget equals the combined total of the world’s next eight largest military spenders.
-Add to this the “Overseas Contingency Operation” funding for the military interventions from Syria and Iraq to Libya and Yemen, Department of Energy spending for nuclear weapons, and the black budget for “intelligence” and U.S. military spending is in the range of $1 trillion a year.
+Add to this the “Overseas Contingency Operation” funding for the military interventions from Afghanistan to Syria to Yemen and the Philippines, Department of Energy spending for nuclear weapons, and the black budget for “intelligence” boosts U.S. military spending to roughly $1 trillion a year.
 That’s enough to pay for:

 - 5,574,136 typical U.S. homes